wragge/dfat-documents-web/_volumes/volume-4-1940-july-1941-june/133-department-of-external-affairs-to-mr-b-c-ballard-official-representative-in-new-caledonia.md

 ---
+doc_date: '1940-09-23'
+doc_num: 133
+doc_order: 133
+naa_refs:
+- naa_barcode: 179223
+  naa_control_symbol: NEW C 1 PART 4
+  naa_series: A981
+  reference: '[AA:A981, NEW CALEDONIA 1, iv]'
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[This document has been corrected from a slightly revised version contained
+    in teleprinter message 1918 of 23 September on file AA:A981, New Caledonia 1,
+    iv.]'
-title: "133 Department of External Affairs to Mr B. C. Ballard, Official Representative in New Caledonia"
+title: Department of External Affairs to Mr B. C. Ballard, Official Representative in New Caledonia
-volume: "Volume 4: 1940, July - 1941, June"
-doc_id: 1364
+vol_full_title: 'Volume 4: July 1940 – June 1941'
 vol_id: 4
-doc_date: 1940-09-23
+vol_title: 'Volume 4: 1940, July - 1941, June'
 ---

-# 133 Department of External Affairs to Mr B. C. Ballard, Official Representative in New Caledonia

 Cablegram 23 23 September 1940,